Scientific & Development Policy Advisory Committee

 Michael Wood (Chairperson)

 Sir Michael is a member of the UN International Law Commission and a Senior Fellow of the Lauterpacht Centre for International Law, University of Cambridge.
 He is a barrister at 20 Essex Street, London, where he practices in the field of Public International Law, including before international courts and tribunals.
 He was Legal Adviser to the UK’s Foreign and Commonwealth Office between 1999 and 2006, having joined as an assistant legal adviser in 1970.
 He has participated in numerous international conferences, such as the “two-plus-four talks” on German unification, Lancaster House conference on Rhodesia, the peace conferences for Cambodia, and the Dayton and Rambouillet conferences on the former Yugoslavia.
 He has been involved in numerous important cases, including the Lockerbie and Legality of Use of Force cases before the International Court of Justice and the Bangladesh/Myanmar case at the International Tribunal for the Law of the Sea.
-He is a member of the scientific advisory board of the Heidelberg Max Planck Institute for Foreign Public Law and International Law.
+He was a member of the scientific advisory board of the Heidelberg Max Planck Institute for Comparative Public Law and International Law.

 Erika de Wet (Vice Chairperson)